 Several early reports indicated that women taking high-dose oral contraceptives (OC) had diminished riboflavin nutritional status.
 However, when investigators controlled for dietary riboflavin intake, no differences between OC users and non-users were found (1).
 Phenothiazine derivatives like the anti-psychotic medication chlorpromazine and tricyclic antidepressants inhibit the incorporation of riboflavin into FAD and FMN, as do the anti-malarial medication, quinacrine, and the cancer chemotherapy agent, adriamycin (4).
 Long-term use of the anti-convulsant, phenobarbitol may increase destruction of riboflavin by liver enzymes, increasing the risk of deficiency (3).
 Additionally, chronic alcohol consumption has been associated with riboflavin deficiency.
 In rats chronically fed alcohol, the inhibition of riboflavin transporters caused impairment in intestinal absorption and renal re-uptake of the vitamin (84).

 The RDA for riboflavin (1.3 mg/day for men and 1.1 mg/day for women), which should prevent deficiency in most individuals, is easily met by eating a varied diet.
 Consuming a varied diet should supply 1.5 mg to 2 mg of riboflavin a day.
 Following the Linus Pauling Institute recommendation to take a multivitamin/mineral supplement containing 100% of the Daily Values (DV) will ensure an intake of at least 1.7 mg/day of riboflavin.

 Some experts in nutrition and aging feel that the RDA (1.3 mg/day for men and 1.1 mg/day for women) leaves little margin for error in people over 50 years of age (85, 86).
 A study of independently living people between 65 and 90 years of age found that almost 25% consumed less than the recommended riboflavin intake, and 10% had biochemical evidence of deficiency (87).
 Epidemiological studies of cataract prevalence indicate that riboflavin intakes of 1.6 to 2.2 mg/day may reduce the risk of developing age-related cataracts.
 Additionally, older people suffering from acute ischemic stroke were found to be deficient for riboflavin (88), and riboflavin deficiency has been linked to a higher risk of fracture in postmenopausal women with the MTHFR 677T variant (89).
-Individuals whose diets may not supply adequate riboflavin, especially those over 50, should consider taking a multivitamin/multimineral supplement, which generally provides at least 1.7 mg of riboflavin/day.
+Individuals whose diets may not supply adequate riboflavin, especially those over 50 years of age, should consider taking a multivitamin/mineral supplement, which generally provides at least 1.7 mg/day of riboflavin.